-These are the two places I visited, and while there's still the danger of street crime, it's fairly safe for foreigners.
+These are the two places I visited, and while there's still the danger of street crime, it's relatively safe for foreigners.

 Unfortunately, Honduras currently has the world's highest homicide rate, and not by a small margin.

-San Pedro Sula, through which some travelers pass on their way to the Bay Islands is the world's most violent city (outside of actual war zones like Syria).
+San Pedro Sula, through which some travelers pass on their way to the Bay Islands, is the world's most violent city (outside of actual war zones like Syria).

-She taught English for three years on mainland Honduras, and tells me there are many beautiful places in the country, but the dangers are real.
+She taught English for three years in mainland Honduras and told me there are many beautiful places in the country, but the dangers are real.

-As for me, I stuck to the well-worn backpacker trail due to both time constraints, and an abundance of caution.
+As for me, I stuck to the well-worn backpacker trail due to both time constraints and an abundance of caution.

-Copan is a Mayan ruin site, and one of Honduras' two UNESCO World Heritage Sites.
+Copan is a Mayan ruin site and one of Honduras' two UNESCO World Heritage Sites.

-It's a major draw in Central America, pulling in tourists based in Antigua, Guatemala on overnight trips.
+It's a significant draw in Central America, pulling in tourists based in Antigua, Guatemala, on overnight trips.

 It took me 11 hours to reach Copan from Livingston, Guatemala traveling overland by public transport, including a stop at Quirigua, a minor Mayan ruin and UNESCO site.

-I was exhausted upon arrival, and had to deal with a new case of TD before the sun rose the following morning.
+I was exhausted upon arrival and had to deal with a new case of TD before the sun rose the following morning.